 We exchanged a few pleasantries and he left me with a little token of the city's appreciation for my willingness to contribute to the treasury.
 I sold the car a few months later after re-installing the clear parking light lenses.
 That ruined the car's appearance.

-Anyway, later that year the Detroit auto companies came out with their
+later that year the Detroit auto companies came out with

-but for me, it didn't pay to be ahead
+me, it didn't pay to be ahead of my time.